AXK-Infra/.github/profile/README.md

 ## What AXK Makes Possible

-AXK Infra Solutions enables the transition from fragmented data systems to fully verifiable digital economies.
+AXK Solutions enables the transition from fragmented data systems to fully verifiable digital economies.

 - Trusted trade and supply chains
 - Transparent settlement and liquidity cycles